 Financing is where multiplex projects succeed or fail.
 The right structure can mean the difference between 15% returns and 50%+ returns.
+Before going into the mechanics below, if you want to model your specific project’s numbers first, the advanced proforma tool produces a lender-ready output you can bring to your first conversation.
 Here’s how construction financing works in 2026—and how to optimize it for your situation.

 TL;DR (Key Takeaways)